MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 >
 >It's also possible to select "Edit in advanced mode".
 This will open the full flow editor within Teams.

-Once you filled all the parameters, your can select **Create flow**.
+Once you filled all the parameters, you can select **Create flow**.
 After few seconds, your flow will be created and ready to use.

-Created flows are visible and can be modified from the home page of the Power Automate application.
+Created flows are visible and can be modified from the Power Automate home page.

 ### See also

 [Use flows in Microsoft Teams](https://docs.microsoft.com/power-automate/teams/overview)